Pinafore/cl1-hw/ner/README.md

 * The word has a particular prefix or suffix
 * The word shape of the word (Initial Capital, ALL UPPER CASE, CamelCase)

 The file ner.py has a really simple implementation of a feature-based perceptron.
-You are free to use any features you wish, but please do not use a different machine learning algorithm (one of the goals here is to get you thinking about old-fashioned feature engineering).
+You are free to use any features you wish, but please stick with models implemented in sklearn (although you can use features like word embeddings).
+One of the goals here is to get you thinking about old-fashioned feature engineering.

 The file conlleval.py tells you the score you get.